Opinion Polarization by Learning from Social Feedback: Model Description

 We also note that the model behavior is essentially determined by the way in which the reward system is designed.
 In this basic model agents learn to avoid dissonance and play a coordination game, but we envision that different more complex and possibly heterogeneous rewards are a propelling ingredient that deserves further exploration.
 The main purpose of this paper, however, is to introduce this type of opinion game in the context of opinion models and polarization dynamics in particular, and to demonstrate that opinion polarization can result from very few relatively mild basic assumptions: \begin{enumerate} \item agreement is positively, disagreement negatively experienced, \item these experiences drive opinion conviction ($\Delta Q_i$) and expression ($o_i$), \item the probability of interaction is structured. \end{enumerate}

 While the first two assumptions are realized through rewards and the update scheme as specified by (\ref{eq:QUpdate}) - (\ref{eq:selectionMax}), the third aspect is included in the model by an interaction network that determines the probability with which pairs of agents engage in communication with one another.
-For this purpose, we generate a random geometric network \citep{Penrose2003random,Dall2002random} to define the neighborhood structure.
+In order to illustrate the model's capability to generate stable bi-polarization in connected networks with a direct or indirect path between all pairs of agents, we generate a random geometric network \citep{Penrose2003random,Dall2002random} to define the neighborhood structure.
 According to that network model, $N$ agents are assigned a random position in the unit plane $(x_i,y_i) \in [0,1]\times[0,1]$ and a link is established whenever the distance between two agents is below a threshold $r$.
-Notice that the density of the network depends on both the number of agents and the threshold $r$ and can be approximated as $\pi N r^2$ for large $N$ \citep{Penrose2003random}.
-Notice also that random geometric graphs are a special type of random graphs that differ from the latter especially regarding clustering \citep{Dall2002random}.
+Notice that the average degree of the network depends on both the number of agents and the threshold $r$ and can be approximated as $\pi N r^2$ for large $N$ \citep{Penrose2003random}.
+Consequently, the network density is proportional to $\pi r^2$.
+A further question typically addressed in the analysis of random graph models and of special interest to the present discussion concerns the critical threshold $r_c$ above which a giant connected component is formed.
+In two dimensions, this threshold has been found by \cite{Dall2002random} to scale as $r_c = 4.52 / N$ with the system size.
+Notice finally that random geometric graphs are a special type of random graphs that differ from the latter especially regarding clustering \citep{Dall2002random}.